Search

 1024k write 1 8 8,559 8,559 18.684 9.00%

-The performance metrics for the dual-tier configuration in S2D highlight workload management across both mirror and parity tiers.
+The performance metrics for the dual-tier configuration in S2D highlight workload placed across both mirror and parity tiers.

 In 4k random read patterns, IOPS reach up to 2,500,000, showcasing excellent scalability.
 The 4k random read/write (70/30) pattern results show up to 247,000 IOPS.

 For 64k random read/write and 1M read/write tests, the system maintains strong throughput, with 52,000 MiB/s for 64k reads and 50,100 MiB/s for 1M reads, demonstrating S2D’s robust capability to handle complex data operations across tiers.
-However, its write performance drops when workloads exceed the mirror tier.
+However, its write performance drops when workloads exceed the mirror tier, which is expected.

 VM count Pattern Numjobs IOdepth IOPs MiB/s Latency (ms) Node CPU usage % IOPs per 1% CPU usage